 They’re super easy to clean.
 The synthetic outer is easy to sanitize, since it’s not delicate like leathers, and there’s no finish to maintain.
 The cork footbed is also removable for easy cleaning.
 If your Super Birki’s get smelly on the inside, you can just pop the footbed out, and wash the clog with soapy water.

 They’re relatively inexpensive.
 Compared to other Birkenstock models and comparable European brands like Dansko, these are significantly less heavy on the wallet.
-Prices fluctuate as with many imports, but many buyers find these as low as $50!
+Prices fluctuate as with many imports, but many buyers find these quite affordable!

 They have good traction.
 The outsole of the Super Birki’s looks a lot like a traditional walking shoe, with individual treads all along the bottom.
 They stay secure on wet or slippery floors, and previous buyers had no complaints about finding proper traction with these.

 They last for years.
 One of the biggest reasons that Birkenstock buyers tend to be so loyal is that the company make products that last several times longer than other footwear.
 All Birkenstock’s are made in Germany, from high-quality materials.
 They’re much more durable than the synthetics used in Crocs or other pairs like these.

 The best part is that you can keep refreshing your clogs to make them last even longer.
 Since the footbed is replaceable, you can get through several sets of clogs without having to buy new ones!

 Knock-offs abound for Birkenstocks, so make sure you’re buying from an authorized reseller with a good reputation.
 Many buyers who posted negative reviews received knock-offs that were poorly made and much less comfortable than the real thing.